Marcin-Rogalski/electron-boilerplate/readme.md

 ## todo

--   add react and .tsx support for renderer files
 -   use nodemon to restart app on main files change
 -   use webpack dev server to serve pages in dev mode
 -   use pages served by dev server in dev mode to display window contents